Free flight (model aircraft): Gliders

 The FAI glider class is F1A, also known as A/2 or Nordic glider.
-The model must have a projected area (wing and stabilizer) of between 32-34 dm^{2}, and a minimum weight of 410 g.
+The model must have a projected area (wing and stabilizer) of between 32 and 34 dm^{2}, and a minimum weight of 410 g.
 Launch is by hand tow, using a tow line of 50 m length, similar to towing a kite.
 During the tow phase, the glider can be controlled by letting it glide in tight circles followed by towing it up against the wind.
 Once the decision is taken to launch the model, the sportsman runs to make the model gain speed.
 When the model is at maximum speed overhead, the tow line is released and a mechanism frees the tow line from the model which then starts a pre-programmed pattern to convert speed into altitude.
 Modern F1A gliders can gain sometimes as much as 80 meters of additional altitude.
 The mini glider class is A/1 (F1H).
 A/1 gliders must have less than 18 dm^{2} total area, and weigh at least 220 g.
 Open glider contests are rarely flown, and most competitors in such contests use F1A gliders.
 Other glider classes include magnet-steered (F1E) gliders - essentially a free flight slope soaring class, and hand-launched glider (usually abbreviated HLG, and also widely known as simply chuck glider).
 HLGs are small models which are launched from level ground simply by being thrown hard.
 This is one of the more athletic of the free flight disciplines.